storageos/cluster-operator/README.md

-`disableTCMU` | Disable TCMU to allow co-existence with other storage systems but degrades performance | `false` `forceTCMU` | Forces TCMU to be enabled or causes StorageOS to abort startup | `false` `disableScheduler` | Disable StorageOS scheduler for data locality | `false` `nodeSelectorTerms` | Set node selector for storageos pod placement |
+`disableTCMU` | Disable TCMU to allow co-existence with other storage systems but degrades performance | `false` `forceTCMU` | Forces TCMU to be enabled or causes StorageOS to abort startup | `false` `disableScheduler` | Disable StorageOS scheduler for data locality | `false` `nodeSelectorTerms` | Set node selector for storageos pod placement, including NFS pods |
 `tolerations` | Set pod tolerations for storageos pod placement |
 `resources` | Set resource requirements for the containers |
 `k8sDistro` | The name of the Kubernetes distribution is use, e.g. `rancher` or `eks` |